 - Take one day at a time.
 It’s important to plan for the future as much as you can, but it’s also good to be in the moment and enjoy what you can while you still have it.
 I try not to focus too much on what life could be like in the future and think more about what my husband and I can enjoy together now.

-Dakota Home Care, a top rated home care agency, offers in home care services tailored to your caregiving needs.
+Dakota Home Care, the top provider of home care assistance in North Dakota, offers support for personal caregivers by providing at home care services tailored to your loved one’s needs.
 You don’t have to do it all alone.
-They include help with your loved one’s Personal Care, such as bathing, toileting, and dressing assistance; a Home Health Aide to help with housekeeping, shopping, preparing meals and companionship; an RN who can provide Skilled Nursing Care, if needed; respite care that allows you to leave home for a while; and a free in home consultation with our Client Services specialist, who will discuss services and options available to you.
-Call 701.663.5373 today for an appointment to learn more about how our senior home care services can help family caregivers.
+Our caregivers can help with your loved one’s personal care, such as bathing, toileting, dressing, and other home care assistance.
+Call 701.663.5373 today for an appointment to learn more about how our at home care services can help you!